Ty Cobb: Views on race

-Cobb's father was a noted advocate for racial equality.

-Stories of Cobb's racial intolerance during his playing days were embellished and falsified by his biographers Al Stump and Charles Alexander.
-Recent research on his life has clarified a number of stories about Cobb.
 Five years after Jackie Robinson broke the color barrier, Cobb publicly supported blacks and whites playing baseball together, adding: "Certainly it is okay for them to play.
 I see no reason in the world why we shouldn't compete with colored athletes as long as they conduct themselves with politeness and gentility.
 Let me say also that no white man has the right to be less of a gentleman than a colored man; in my book that goes not only for baseball but in all walks of life."
 Using even stronger language, Cobb told the Sporting News in 1952 that "the Negro should be accepted and not grudgingly but wholeheartedly."

-In 1953, black newspapers cited his praise for Brooklyn Dodgers' catcher Roy Campanella, who Cobb said was "among the all-time best catchers" in baseball.
+In 1953, black newspapers cited his praise for Brooklyn Dodgers' catcher Roy Campanella, who Cobb said was "among the all-time best catchers" in the sport.
 Following Campanella's accident that left him paralyzed, the Dodgers staged a tribute game where tens of thousands of spectators silently held lit matches above their heads.
 Cobb wrote the Dodgers owner to show appreciation "for what you did for this fine man."
-Cobb also stated that Willie Mays was the "only (then-current) player I'd pay money to see."
+Cobb also stated that Willie Mays was the "only player I'd pay money to see."
 In the obituaries that ran in the black press following Cobb's death, he was praised for "[speaking] in favor of racial freedom in baseball."

+Leerhesen also notes Cobb was the "main defender and patron" of Ulysses Simon Harrison, an African-American youth who was the Tigers' mascot from 1908 to 1910 under the name "L'il Rastus".
+Rastus was then understood as the name of a stereotypical foolish, carefree or ignorant black man.
+Cobb, unlike most players, did not rub the boy's head for good luck.
+Cobb took a protective attitude towards Harrison when the team was traveling in racially-segregated areas, and also employed him during the off-season at Cobb's automobile dealership.
+As an adult, Harrison worked as a chauffeur for construction executive F. H. Goddard, a job he might have secured with Cobb's assistance.